zonneplan/KiBot/docs/source/configuration/outputs/pcb_print.rst

          But it can't keep track of page numbers.
          internal: KiBot loads the `.kicad_wks` and does the drawing work.
          Best option, but some details are different from what the GUI generates.
          plot: uses KiCad Python API.
-Only available for KiCad 6.
+Not available for KiCad 5.
          You get the default frame and some substitutions doesn't work.
       -  ``hide_excluded`` :index:`: <pair: output - pcb_print - options; hide_excluded>` [boolean=false] Hide components in the Fab layer that are marked as excluded by a variant.
          Affected by global options.